 Prior to the outbreak of war with Japan in Late 1941, the Royal Australian Navy had begun to establish a Coastwatcher organisation – based on civil servants, plantation managers and missionaries – in the islands to the north of Australia.
 It was anticipated that if the enemy occupied the islands the Coastwatchers would remain behind to continue operations behind enemy lines.
 In early 1941 naval intelligence officers were appointed to supervise the mainly civilian Coastwatchers and to expedite the flow of intelligence.
 Once the war with Japan began in December 1941 the civilian Coastwatchers were given naval rank or rating in the Royal Australian Navy Volunteer Reserve.

 Although the Coastwatchers operated from the northern islands, it is possible that the Navy commissioned a similar organisation on mainland Australia.
 No evidence of this has been located.

-Of the units or organisations who could have possibly utilised the “invasion caches” on such a large scale as the amount of rumours suggest, it is probably the Independent Companies or ISD (with the units “officially” under command of the VDC) who “owned” them.
+Of the units or organisations who could have possibly utilized the “invasion caches” on such a large scale as the amount of rumors suggest, it is probably the Independent Companies or ISD (with the units “officially” under command of the VDC) who “owned” them.
 Both were tasked with raising or conducting guerrilla operations at the time of the invasion crisis.
-Both groups were tasked with operating in the Pacific area after early 1943 (with ISD becoming SOA) and both groups attracted criticism within official circles as a poor utilisation, or even waste, of manpower and resources.
+Both groups were tasked with operating in the Pacific area after early 1943 (with ISD becoming SOA) and both groups attracted criticism within official circles as a poor utilization, or even waste, of manpower and resources.